“Dr Ana Attlee is a systems architect working at the intersection of property, research, regeneration, and purpose-driven enterprise.

 I began my career in academia, completing a PhD and publishing extensively on social learning, knowledge exchange, ecosystem governance, and participation in conservation.
 My research has been used internationally and has informed policy, practice, and training across governments, research councils, universities, and NGOs.

 Alongside research, I have founded and led multiple ventures translating theory into practice.
-These include Seedball, a nationally distributed wildflower social enterprise; Project Maya, a permaculture-based model for community-rooted nature reserves; Fast Track Impact, which has trained institutions to turn research into impact; and property and housing businesses delivering over 200 projects, including emergency housing provision at scale.
+These include Seedball, a nationally distributed wildflower product - the first of its type in the UK; Project Maya, a permaculture-based model for community-rooted nature reserves; Fast Track Impact, which has trained governments and universities internationally to turn research into impact; and property and housing businesses delivering over 200 projects, including emergency housing provision at scale.

 Across all of this work, the through-line is systems design: building financial, organisational, and ecological structures that serve people, land, and communities over time.